craigmckeachie/react-course/concepts/12-ComponentArchitecture.md

 4. Create a Container Component
    - the Container should hold the items in it's local component state
    - set the initialItems into state in componentDidMount
-   - return the <Container /> instead of `hello world` inside the App Component created in the last step
+   - return the `<Container />` component instead of `hello world` inside the App Component created in the last step
    - display the items in JSX using {JSON.stringify(this.state.items)}
    - remove the JSX to display the items in the Container before continuing to the next step
 5. Display a list of items